michailpanagiotis/pgl/README.md

 The main building block is a dynamic graph structure, called Packed Memory Graph, that combines the static forward star graph structure with dynamic arrays (packed-memory arrays).
 It achieves a good cache efficiency during both normal static graph operations, like algorithm queries (which usually operate on a static graph layout), and updates of the layout of the graph.

+The library also contains several algorithms for shortest path calculations on networks with both single criterion and multi criteria edge costs.

 ## Getting Started

 To test the library, you can try the example that is provided.